 Students who maintain continuous enrollment and who complete work toward the baccalaureate degree within five years from the date of entry may graduate under either the catalog in effect at the time of entrance or under the catalog in effect at the time of graduation.
 A change in major could mean meeting new requirements in force at the time of the change as a condition for acceptance into that major.
 Students whose work has been interrupted for one or more semesters may be held to requirements in effect at the time of their re-enrollment.

 The student must satisfy the general university requirements as to residence, grade point average, and required courses.
 See “Academic Regulations” for these requirements.

-- Candidates for the Bachelor of Arts degree must present credit for two years of college-level foreign language or its equivalent.
-The foreign language requirement is outlined in detail under Department of Foreign Languages.
+- Candidates for the Bachelor of Arts degree must present credit for two years of college-level world language or its equivalent.
+The world language requirement is outlined in detail under Department of World Languages and Cultures.

-- Candidates for the Bachelor of Science degree must successfully complete at least 6 hours of courses selected from physical and natural science, mathematics, computer science, or quantitative methods in addition to the hours used to fulfill the University general education requirements.
+- Candidates for the Bachelor of Science degree must successfully complete at least 6 hours of courses selected from physical and natural science, mathematics, computer science, or quantitative methods in addition to the hours used to fulfill the Bradley Core Curriculum requirements.
 See requirements for the B.S. degree.